konelav/writeups/GoogleCTF2019-BQ/Day6.Drive.to.the.target.md

 that there are 5 basic answers of the server:

-    - `getting closer` - obviously this is what we want, probably these new coordinated are somehow nearer to the flag; also we are informed here about our speed, which seems to be limited by 50km/h
+    - `getting closer` - obviously this is what we want, probably these new coordinates are somehow *nearer* to the flag; also we are informed here about our speed, which seems to be limited by 50km/h
     - `getting away` - the opposite
     - `too fast!` - ratio of coordinate's change and request's delay